Bytes Are All You Need: Transformers Operating Directly On File Bytes: Introduction

 \section{Introduction}

-Deep learning inference usually involves explicit modeling of the input modality.
-For example, Vision Transformers (ViTs) \cite{vit} explicitly model the 2D spatial structure of images by encoding image patches into vectors.
-Similarly, audio inference often involves computing spectral features (such as MFCCs \cite{mfcc}) to pass into a network \cite{ast,bcresnet}.
-When a user wants to perform inference on a file stored on disk (e.g. a JPEG image file or an MP3 audio file), the user must first decode the file into a modality-specific representation (e.g. an RGB tensor or MFCCs), as in \autorefsubfig{fig:teaser}{a}.
+Deep learning inference usually involves modality-specific processing.
+For example, Vision Transformers (ViTs; \citep{vit}) explicitly model the 2D spatial structure of images by encoding image patches into vectors.
+Similarly, audio inference often involves computing spectral features (such as MFCCs \citep{mfcc}) to pass into a network \citep{ast,bcresnet}.
+When a user wants to perform inference on a file stored on disk (e.g. a JPEG image file or an MP3 audio file), the user must first decode the file into a modality-specific representation. \cref{fig:vit_main} depicts this process for images.

-The practice of decoding inputs into a modality-specific representation has two main drawbacks.
-First, it requires hand-crafting an input representation and a model stem for each input modality.
-Recent works such as PerceiverIO \cite{perceiverio} and UnifiedIO \cite{unifiedio} have shown that Transformer backbones can be used for a variety of different tasks.
+The practice of decoding inputs into a modality-specific representation requires hand-crafting an input representation and a model stem for each input modality.
+Recent works such as Perceiver IO \citep{perceiverio} and UnifiedIO \citep{unifiedio} have shown that Transformer \citep{Transformer} backbones can be used for a variety of different tasks.
 However, these methods still require modality-specific input preprocessing.
-For instance, PerceiverIO decodes image files into $[H\times W, C]$ tensors before passing them into the network.
-Other modalities input to PerceiverIO are processed into different forms.
+For instance, Perceiver IO decodes image files and reshapes them before passing them into the network.
+Other input modalities are processed into different forms.

 We hypothesize that it's possible to remove all modality-specific input preprocessing by performing inference directly on file bytes.

-The second drawback of decoding inputs into a modality-specific representation is that it reduces privacy by exposing the data being analyzed.
-Consider the case of a smart-home device that performs inference on RGB images.
-If an adversary accesses this model input, the user's privacy might be compromised.
-We hypothesize that inference can instead be performed on privacy-preserving inputs.

-To address these drawbacks, we note that a common property of many input modalities is that they can be stored as file bytes.
-Thus, we use file bytes (without any decoding) as inputs to our model at inference time (\autorefsubfig{fig:teaser}{b}).
-We use a modified Transformer \cite{transformer} architecture for our model, given their ability to handle a variety of modalities \cite{perceiverio,unifiedio} and variable-length inputs.
-We call our model ByteFormer.
+To test this hypothesis, we develop a Transformer architecture able to operate directly on file bytes.
+One of the main challenges in operating directly on file bytes is the long token lengths involved.
+For example, an uncompressed $224\times224$ TIFF image stored on disk requires $150668$ bytes.
+To flexibly handle long sequence lengths, we replace the multi-head attention in the Transformer with shifted window attention \citep{swintransformer}, we add token downsampling layers, and we add convolutional downsampling.
+We call our model ByteFormer (\cref{fig:byteformer_main}).